Specifically for LUMC and Science

 - Application review: Expenditure committee of the Prof.dr.
 J.M.Th. van Maanen Fund.

-- Grant rounds and deadlines: April 1st. -> In 2025, the deadline of April 1st has been postponed to May 1st.
+- Grant rounds and deadlines: April 1st.

 - You will be notified after the application review meeting of whether your application was successful and if so, the grant amount awarded.